Brideprice is money, property, or services paid by a groom or his family to the family of the bride.

 - Should be exercisable by women in the same way that they are for men.

-A power, privilege, demand, or claim possessed by a particular person by virtue of law.
+Legal rights are a power, privilege, demand, or claim possessed by a particular person by virtue of law.

-All property or other assets belonging to both spouses.
+Marital property is all property or other assets belonging to both spouses.

-Tracing descent through the maternal line.
+Matrilineal means tracing descent through the maternal line.

-Located at or centered around the residence of the wife’s family or people.
+Matrilocal means located at or centered around the residence of the wife’s family or people.

-Tracing descent through the paternal line.
+Patrilineal means tracing descent through the paternal line.

-Located at or centered around the residence of the husband’s family or people.
+Patrilocal means located at or centered around the residence of the husband’s family or people.

-A body or collection of laws dealing with an individual and his or her family.
+Personal law is a body or collection of laws dealing with an individual and his or her family.

-A marriage that includes more than two partners.
+Polygamy is a marriage that includes more than two partners.

-Common or joint ownership (defined above) is, by law, the default property regime for marital couples unless otherwise stated in law.
+Presumed common or joint ownership (defined above) is, by law, the default property regime for marital couples unless otherwise stated in law.
 That is, all property acquired after marriage is presumed to be the common or joint ownership of the married couple unless it fits into a legal exception.

-The right of a surviving joint tenant to take ownership of a deceased joint tenant’s share of the property.
+Right of survivorship is the right of a surviving joint tenant to take ownership of a deceased joint tenant’s share of the property.
 No will is required to transfer the property to the joint tenant.

 The broad category of rights to land and housing shared by two or more people.
 Shared tenure can be formal or informal.
 Formal shared tenure conventionally refers to co-ownership or co-lease rights.
 Shared tenure also includes land and/or housing which is owned, leased or occupied in shares by larger groups, such as through family tenure, community titling, women’s groups and co-operatives, or by couples who each hold a portion of property together, but which do not necessarily constitute equal shares to this property.

-The right and transmission of the rights and obligations of the deceased to his/her heirs.
+Succession is the right and transmission of the rights and obligations of the deceased to his/her heirs.

-All property brought into a marriage or acquired during a marriage is considered held in common or joint ownership (see definition of shared tenure), no matter when or how it was acquired.
+Universal common or joint ownership means that all property brought into a marriage or acquired during a marriage is considered held in common or joint ownership (see definition of shared tenure), no matter when or how it was acquired.

-Legal right to use land for any specified period of time without legal ownership of land.
+Use rights are a legal right to use land for any specified period of time without legal ownership of land.

 A relative of a deceased husband marries the widow.
 Wife inheritance is also known as widow inheritance, bride inheritance, and levirate marriage.